 5 Best Breakfast Foods to Boost Your Metabolism, Say Experts

-They say breakfast is the most important meal — and indeed, dietitians say that what you eat first thing can make a big difference in your energy levels, satiation, focus and concentration, and even your metabolism throughout the day.
-But not all breakfast foods are created equal if you’re looking to rev up your metabolism.
+We’re told breakfast is the most important meal — and indeed, dietitians say that what you eat first thing can make a big difference in your day.
+It can affect your energy levels, satiation, focus and concentration, and even your metabolism throughout the day.
+If you’re looking to rev up your metabolism, choosing certain breakfast foods is key.

-“When you have a healthy metabolism, you may find it easy to lose or maintain a healthy weight, feel energized all day, and not get hungry soon after eating,” explains Wendy Lord, RD and consultant for Sensible Digs.
+“When you have a healthy metabolism, you may find it easy to lose or maintain a healthy weight, feel energized all day, and not get hungry soon after eating,” explains registered dietitian Wendy Lord, a consultant for Sensible Digs.

-In order to achieve a healthy metabolism, Lord recommends aiming for a balanced diet.
-Getting a variety of micronutrients in the form of vitamins, minerals, and phytonutrients can support the body’s metabolic processes.
+In order to achieve a healthy metabolism, Lord recommends aiming to get a variety of micronutrients in the form of vitamins, minerals, and phytonutrients.

-With that in mind, here are some metabolism-boosting foods you’ll want to add to your plate in the morning.
+With that in mind, here are some metabolism-boosting foods to consider adding to your plate in the morning.

 Related: Sign up to receive delicious recipes, expert advice, and shopping tips in your inbox!